g3zil/websdr_jt4/jt4_log_readme.txt

 	c) After a little time, check the Grafana dashboard using step 4f above.

 6. Script to close WSJT-X, restart the pulseaudio service and restart WSJT-X
-	a) This is a work-around to the growth of virtual audio noise and spurs.
+	a) This is a work-around to the growth of virtual audio noise and spurs seen on a Raspberry Pi.
 	   The data deterioration is minimal if this is done every hour.
 Hence the pa_restart.sh script is run using cron.
 	b) Set up using the command: